ngds/documents/SoftwareRoadmap.md

 NGDS requires software to support a variety of functions.
 This document is for brainstorming requirements/use scenarios.
 The [Enterprise view](enterprise-view) focuses on domain operations (attempt to be independent of software).
 The [Functional View](#functional-view) section decomposes the operations into units that can be implemented in software components.

+NGDS is implementing the US GeoScience Information network framework for scientific data sharing.
+It is a sub-network focused on content related to geothermal systems, and geothermal energy exploration and development.

 ## Enterprise view